• broken image

 Professor of School Psychology

-Co-director, School Mental Health Collaborative | natev@usf.edu
+Co-Director, School Mental Health Collaborative | natev@usf.edu

 Dr. Nate von der Embse is a professor of school psychology at the University of South Florida and chair of the National Association of School Psychologists Government and Professional Relations Workgroup (NASP GPR).
 Nate utilizes a social justice framework to examine the intersection of education policy and school mental health.
 His research improves educational decision-making by identifying the influence of external policies and contextual drivers while developing novel solutions to improve the selection and use of preventative school mental health assessments and interventions.
 The research program includes: